A guide for schools and education professionals

 Virtual School and College

 The Virtual School and College ensures that all children we care for have educational provision that meets their need, and they receive support to secure good academic progress and attainment.
-They also provide support for children and young people with a social worker and those in kinship arrangements.
+They also provide support for children with a social worker and those in kinship arrangements.

 Portsmouth Virtual School and College – Portsmouth Education Partnership